smartavionics/RawMouse/README.md

 **maxhz** max number of screen updates per second

 **devices** is an array of device definitions, one for each supported device.
-Each definition specifies the vendor and product USB ids for the device, the name of the device profile to use and a description.
+Each definition is an array whose elements specify the vendor and product USB ids for the device, the name of the device profile to use and a description.
+Optionally, an extra dictionary of additional values can be specified.
+ Currently, only *usage_page* and *usage* values are recognised and they are used to select a particular HID interface when the device presents multiple interfaces.

 **profiles** is dictionary of profile definitions.
 Each profile definition defines the axes and buttons the profile knows about.